tsmaster/jotto/README.md

 That's good for one day.
 I think I'd like to try pulling in an implementation of Knuth's Algorithm X and see how it performs.

+## Algorithm X

+A few weeks later, I have implemented Algorithm X (perhaps not the most performantly), and my implementation takes a total of

+Time: 1m4s

+which includes building the table.
+I'm using a vector of ints instead of Knuth's linked lists.
+Knuth's implementation is assuredly a little better.